An effective Bombieri-Vinogradov error term for sifting problems: Results on primes in arithmetic progressions

 To obtain bounds relating to $\pi(x;d,a)$, we first work with the Chebyshev $\psi$ function, then subsequently apply partial summation.
 We let

 and

 Our goal will be to obtain effective, averaged results for the error

-with $\psi(x)=\psi(x,1,0)$.
+with $\psi(x)=\psi(x;1,0)$.

-We begin with an effective result of Sedunova, which is an averaged bound for the error \eqref{psierr} over moduli $Q_1\leq d\leq D$.
+We begin with an averaged bound for the error \eqref{psierr} over moduli $Q_1< d\leq D$, which corrects a result of Sedunova~\cite{sedunova2019logarithmic}.
 As with Akbary and Hambrook's result (Theorem \ref{akhamthm}), this result is effective as it avoids the complications due to the Siegel zero at small moduli.

-\begin{lemma}[{\cite[Corollary 1.4]{sedunova2019logarithmic}}] One has,
+\begin{lemma}[{\cite[Corollary 1.4]{sedunova2019logarithmic}}] One has